adityatelange/evil-winrm-py/docs/usage.md

 evil-winrm-py PS C:\Users\Administrator\Documents> download <remote_path> <local_path>
 ```

-### Loading PowerShell Scripts
+### Loading PowerShell Scripts (Dot Sourcing)

 You can load PowerShell functions from a local script file into the interactive shell using the `loadps` command.
 This allows you to use custom PowerShell functions defined in your script.
+This method is known as "dot sourcing".

 This can be helpful when using tools like `PowerView` or `PowerUp` that provide a set of PowerShell functions for post-exploitation tasks.